eth-brownie/brownie/docs/console.rst

 Unconfirmed Transactions
 ========================

 If you are working on a chain where blocks are not mined automatically, you can press ``CTRL-C`` while waiting for a transaction to confirm and return to the console.
-You will still be returned a TransactionReceipt instance, however it will be marked as pending (printed in yellow).
-A notification is shown when the transaction confirms.
+You will still be returned a ``TransactionReceipt instance``, however it will be marked as pending (printed in yellow).
+A notification is displayed when the transaction confirms.

-If you send another transaction before the previous one has confirmed, it will still broadcast with the next sequential nonce.
+If you send another transaction from the same account before the previous one has confirmed, it will still broadcast with the next sequential nonce.

 You can view the ``history`` list to quickly view the status of any pending transactions without having to assign them unique names.